londospark/server-infra/01-post-boot-ansible/README.md

 ## Next Steps

 Once the Terraform token is loaded in your `.envrc`, you can proceed with Terraform provisioning.
 The `TF_VAR_proxmox_api_endpoint` and `TF_VAR_proxmox_api_token` variables are now ready for use.

+## Important Notes

+- **`.envrc` Modification**: The playbook appends the generated API token to `.envrc`.
+Always back up your `.envrc` before running the playbook if it contains custom values.
+- **direnv Reload Required**: After the playbook completes, you must run `direnv allow` in the repository root to load the new token.
+- **Enterprise Repository**: This playbook includes `02-remove-enterprise.yml` which removes the enterprise repository and adds the community repo.
+If you have a valid Proxmox subscription, you can skip this step by commenting it out in `site.yml`.
+- **Password Authentication**: The initial connection uses password authentication.
+Ensure `PROXMOX_PASS` is accurate and SSH keys have been generated beforehand.